 My analysis is intended to be strictly literalistic; in my view, intellectual honesty requires literalism in the interpretation of the scriptures.

 But Cook offers no definition of “literal” and so the errors are compounded.
-As I presented at Education Week (and the Sperry Symposium the year before that), a “literal” interpretation is not a simple context-free surface reading, nor is it synonymous with a “historical” reading; rather, to read literally is to read how the author intended, understanding history as history, parable as parable, etc. And THAT requires knowledge of context, culture, history, language.
+As I argue at length, a “literal” interpretation is not a simple context-free surface reading, nor is it synonymous with a “historical” reading; rather, to read literally is to read how the author intended, understanding history as history, parable as parable, etc. And THAT requires knowledge of context, culture, history, language.
 A literal interpretation must acknowledge these things, not discard them or blithely assume they aren’t necessary.
 One LDS creation book by a CPA sets out that he

 take[s] a rather literal approach to the scriptures, supposing that they generally say what they mean and mean what they say.